OtaK/b0xx-viewer-rs/README.md

 #### Passing arguments to a .exe file

-If you wish to setup your input viewer (for example) to use the `--r2` start flag, enabling B0XX r2 buttons:
+If you wish to setup your input viewer (for example) to use the `--r1` start flag, removing B0XX r2 buttons:

 * Right click on the .exe file, click on "Create shortcut"
 * On the newly created shortcut, right click, go to "Properties"